koyeb/example-remix-tailwind-application/Koyeb-Review.md

 npm run dev
 ```

 The app should be running on [localhost:3000](http://localhost:3000).
+We are going to leave it running as we continue to build the app.

 ## Add Tailwind CSS to the App